 All non-union District employees have an option to participate in the District's self-funded, comprehensive medical care, dental and vision benefits program.
 The cost of medical care is paid out of employee and employer contributions.
 The District has contracted with EHIM, a third-party administrator, to provide administrative services for this health care benefits program and a deposit has been established with an ongoing \$85,000 balance to cover health costs, \$20,000 to cover dental benefits and \$3,000 to cover vision costs.
 Stop gap insurance has been purchased to reimburse the school district for individual claims incurred over the hard cap.
 The School District transferred self funded health insurance to an internal service fund effective June 1, 2020.
-Included in the accrued payroll and other liabilities is \$238,949 for an estimate of claims incurred but not recorded (IBNR) as of June 30, 2021.
+The School District is no longer self-funded for medical care as of January 1, 2022.
+There are no estimates of claims incurred but not recorded (IBNR) as of June 30, 2022 since all large claims have been settled and any remaining claims will be paid as incurred.